Beaches in the Peloponnese

 Nafplio

 We will cover Nafplio in more detail later in the article.
-Nafplio is one of the most pretty towns in southern Greece, and it was the first capital of modern Greece.
+Nafplio is one of the prettiest towns in southern Greece, and it was the first capital of modern Greece.
 It is known for its old town, narrow alleyways, delicious Greek food, and its seafront promenade.
 One of the best sights in town is the Palamidi Castle on the hill overlooking the old town.
-It takes 999 stairs to reach the top of the Palamidi castle.
+It takes 999 stairs to reach the top of the Palamidi Castle.

 Corinth Canal